Profit booking dents equity indices, banking stocks fall

-New Delhi, Feb 19 (IANS) Heavy selling pressure in banking, auto and pharma sectors pulled India's benchmark equity indices lower for the fourth consecutive session on Friday.
+New Delhi: Heavy selling pressure in banking, auto and pharma sectors pulled India's benchmark equity indices lower for the fourth consecutive session on Friday.

 Besides, subdued global cues as well as absence of any major positive trigger dented the indices.